PlasmaEngine/PlasmaDocs/docs/Manual/graphics/graphical.markdown

 # GroupSortValue

 This property should only be used if using a [RenderGroup](https://plasmaengine.github.io/PlasmaDocs/Manual/graphics/rendergroups.markdown) that uses `GraphicalSortValue` as its GraphicalSortMethod enum.
-While GroupSortValue  could be set on an object by object basis, if there is even a moderate amount of graphicals in a project, setting this value for all graphicals through a script�where graphicals can be filtered into discrete groups�is recommended.
+While GroupSortValue  could be set on an object by object basis, if there is even a moderate amount of graphicals in a project, setting this value for all graphicals through a script'where graphicals can be filtered into discrete groups'is recommended.

 # Material